 If one is called upon to read a psalm or Mishnah, please stand in your place for the recitation.
 If one is called to Torah (given an Aliyah), please be ready at the foot of the Bimah (the central platform) prior to one’s being called.
-After one’s Aliyah, one takes the place next to the Gabbai Sheni on the right (south) side of the Tebah (Reader’s Desk).
-When then returning to one’s seat, one should walk slowly, so as not to give the impression of being in a hurry.
+After one’s Aliyah, in deference to changes since Covid, one returns to one’s seat.
+When returning to one’s seat, one should walk slowly, so as not to give the impression of being in a hurry.

 If one is called upon to open the Heihal (Ark), one approaches the Heihal in a measured walks, as if in procession.
 After closing the doors to the Heihal, one backs up three steps before turning around to walk slowly back to one’s place.

 Aside from this, returning to one’s place, or when teaching or giving announcements from the Bimah, one never turn’s one’s back on the Heihal (Ark).
 This includes the final verse of Lkha Dodi, during Kabbalath Shabbat.